01 of 04

 The Green Cliffs of Dover?

-You've probably seen pictures of the Seven Sisters' undulating run of gleaming white cliffs on post cards and in guidebooks, on calendars, in tourist brochures, and on websites.
-The White Cliffs of Dover may be a more famous name to reckon with but they aren't really white anymore.
+You've probably seen pictures of the Seven Sisters' undulating run of gleaming white cliffs on post cards and in guidebooks, on calendars, in tourist brochures, and on websites - without actually knowing their name.
+The White Cliffs of Dover, celebrated in a famous WWII song of the same name (have a listen), may be a more famous name to reckon with but they aren't really white anymore.
 Erosion protection to secure the Port of Dover and the entrance to the Channel Tunnel, are gradually turning them green.

 But the impact of winds and tides scours away at the faces of the Seven Sisters and Beachy Head, exposing the chalk and keeping the cliffs (to steal a phrase from Victorian poet Matthew Arnold) glimmering and vast.
 That's why today they regularly stand in for the White Cliffs of Dover in films and television.